sherpa/sherpa/CONTRIBUTING.md

 made, but please indicate that this is the case in the pull request.

 **Documentation**

+Does the Pull Request include the following (for simple fixes, such as a typo in the documentation, not all are required):

+ - a complete description of the feature
+ - the design outline
+ - the test cases exercised by the test suite

 Do the docstrings for any  new, or updated, code describe what the code does, the format of the inputs and outputs, references to